Looking for a Fat Bike Rental?

 In 2005, Surly introduced the Pugsley, it was the first mainstream Fat Bike.
 It was equipped with 65mm rims and a 3.7” tire.
 Not much changed from 2005 until recently, with only a handful of companies getting into the game.
 The Pugsley and other Fat Bikes built during this era were designed for Trekking purposes, in which they would be capable of handling large loads while retaining their comfort and reliability.
 Recently, there has been a focus on year-round Fat Biking, and the bike designs are evolving.
 The current modern bikes have slacker head angles, lower standover clearances, are lighter and more rider friendly than ever before, and everybody is getting into the game.

 What was once a niche market has become mainstream, with all of the large bicycle manufacturers now offering Fat Bikes.
 The current models have wider hubs and bottom brackets to accommodate wider tires for better flotation in snow and offer more stability.
 The sport is attracting riders from all ends of the spectrum, younger, older and everyone in between.
 It is infecting all demographics and has become one of the largest growth areas of cycling.
 I have heard statements from people who have ridden our rental bikes such as “ I really don’t feel comfortable riding a regular bike, but I love Fat Biking!”

-We encourage you to try Fat Biking, just click on the reservations area, and we will get you all set up!
+We encourage you to try Fat Biking, just click on the Rentals Page, and we will get you all set up!